-One potential factor is the effect the Corona virus is having on our lives- more people are stressed, because they are working from home and having to balance work and family life, they’ve lost their job or income stream, or they’re suffering from anxiety and uncertainty about the future.
+One potential factor is the effect the cost of living is having on our lives- more people are stressed, because they are struggling to make ends meet and often are having to work longer hours, take on additional jobs all whilst trying to balance work and family life.
+They may have lost their job or income stream, or they’re suffering from anxiety and uncertainty about the future.

 It’s all ‘too much’ for some and it’s having a very negative effect on people’s personalities.
 Routines are disrupted and many feel trapped or isolated.

 Social patterns have also changed as many don't have the disposable income to go out to socialise and this has a compounding effect on people’s behaviour.
 The result is that there are fewer opportunities to vent frustrations and this cooped up anger is now spilling over into the digital world.

 While there is nothing wrong with discussion, there is the danger that we are targeting our negative feelings towards the wrong people.
 It could be in the form of nasty comments directed at someone on social media or leaving a disproportionately bad review on a company’s website.

 An example of this is an artisan craft company used social media to proudly post images of their newly made metal sculptures that were for sale.
 This resulted in the seller receiving horrid abuse, with people making fun of their creations, devaluing their work and encouraging the artisan to give up and ‘get a day job’.

 Sadly, so many businesses fall victim to this cruel online abuse and it needs to stop.
 Let’s work together to make online abuse ‘uncool’.